 Problems with WhatsApp video calls

-• Weak Internet connection: If you or the person you are talking to have a poor Internet connection, this will result in poor video and audio quality.
+• Weak internet connection: If you or your contact has a poor internet connection, it can lead to low video and audio quality.

-• WhatsApp video call does not get through: This may be because you have been blocked by your contact on WhatsApp.
-Blocking affects both voice calls and video calls on WhatsApp.
+• WhatsApp video call not going through: This may happen if you’ve been blocked on WhatsApp by the person you’re trying to reach.
+Blocking affects both voice and video calls on WhatsApp.